-Gold Nutrition added to this product some vitamins and minerals, in good quantities, which it's positive.
+Gold Nutrition added some vitamins and minerals to this product, in good quantities, which is positive.

-In addition to vitamins and minerals, this supplement also has MCT's, which are fats with some interesting properties, although the dose is not specified.
+In addition to vitamins and minerals, this supplement also contains MCTs, which are fats with some interesting properties, although the dose is not specified.

-The price used to perform the analysis was the one practiced by the Prozis store.
+The price used to carry out the analysis was that charged by the Prozis store.

-Supreme Gainers is available in the 3kg format, which provides 9 doses.
+Supreme Gainers is available in 3kg format, which provides 9 doses.

-If you are looking for the best quality / price ratio, this supplement clearly does not fit your plans.
+If you are looking for the best quality/price ratio, this supplement clearly does not fit into your plans.

 Where to buy?